University of Buenos Aires: Architecture

 The University of Buenos Aires has produced a number of prominent architects, renown both nationwide and internationally.
 Clorindo Testa, pioneer of the brutalist movement in Argentina, earned his degree at the Faculty of Architecture, Design and Urbanism (FADU) in 1948.
 The rationalist Alberto Prebisch earned his degree at the School of Architecture (predecessor of FADU) in 1921; he would later become dean of FADU in 1955.
 New York-based urban design theorist Diana Agrest graduated from FADU in 1967.
 Other known UBA-educated architects include Claudio Vekstein, organic architecture proponent Patricio Pouchulu, and the Uruguayan Rafael Viñoly, who designed the Cero+infinito building at the Ciudad Universitaria complex, finished in 2022.

 Arts, literature and film

 Writers associated with UBA include the novelist and short story writer Julio Cortázar, one of the founders of the Latin American Boom.
 Cortázar began a philosophy degree aged 18, but did not complete it due to financial woes.
 The poet and critic Jorge Fondebrider studied literature at the Faculty of Philosophy and Letters, and later served as director of the UBA-owned Centro Cultural Ricardo Rojas.
 The Manipulated Man author Esther Vilar, and the poet and translator Alejandra Pizarnik, were also educated at UBA.

+After receiving a degree in Natural Sciences from the university, Alicia Jurado wrote biographies of William Henry Hudson, Cunninghame Graham, and Jorge Luis Borges.
 The short story writer Samanta Schweblin studied film design at UBA.
 Elena Presser also began her studies at the University of Buenos Aires, as did film director Juan Cabral.